 2. Go Paperless

 Going paperless and keeping important information and documents on the cloud can help you to save a lot of time when it comes to hunting for a document that you need, for whatever reason.
 You’ll find it in a matter of moments, as opposed to spending half the day looking for a file that got lost down the back of a cabinet.
 You can go paperless with client invoices, expense receipts, and all kinds of other things.
 Not only will this make your life easier and save you time, but it will also prevent anything from happening to important documents in the event of a break in or natural disaster.
+However, you will have to implement security measures, such as security software, and best practices to prevent data theft.

 3. Keep Employees Motivated